jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-02-22-troubleshooting_highavailability_pfsense_issues.md

 - The **SERVER VLAN and interface settings remained intact on jpcfw2**, but DHCP settings failed to synchronize.
 - Manual configuration of DHCP settings on jpcfw2 was not persisting.

 This indicated a deeper issue with interface assignments within pfSense HA.
-In this post, we will explore how to address a pfSense high availability configuration issue between two firewalls!!
+In this post, we will explore how to address a pfSense high availability configuration issue between two firewalls!

 <br>